-Learners will complete a selection of focused practical tasks including hats/garments/soft toys using a variety of fabrics and other materials.
+Pupils will complete a selection of focused practical tasks including hats/garments/soft toys using a variety of fabrics and other materials.

-These projects will be internally assessed and will allow learners to continue to develop a range of more challenging practical skills and techniques.
+These projects will be internally assessed and will allow pupils to continue to develop a range of more challenging practical skills and techniques.
 Emphasis is placed on developing independent working in preparation for the demands of the NEA in year 11.

 Related theory will be covered throughout the year and will be tested using "mini mocks".
-Learners will be expected to complete some theory tasks for homework.
+Pupils will be expected to complete some theory tasks for homework.

 Important dates Events

-March 2023 "Mock" examination
+February 2020 "Mock" examination

 Interim dates will be set throughout the year.
 Completion of focused practical tasks.

 Revision links

-Google classroom

 GCSE Bitesize

 Pgfl/ngfl

 Taking part in practical activities is vital for success.
-Learners may be asked to provide some materials.
+Pupils may be asked to provide some materials.
 After school sessions available.

 Department Drama

-Director of Faculty Miss Hannah Lowe
+Director of Faculty Mr J Jones

 Subject title Drama

 Examination board WJEC

 Qualification description/title GCSE

 Internet link WJEC Course Details

-·

-Unit 1 - Devising Theatre - Internally assessed, externally moderated.
+Unit 1 - Devising Theatre - Non exam assessment - Internally assessed, externally moderated.
 [40%]

-Learners will be participating in the creation, development and performance of a piece of devised theatre based on either the work of a theatre practitioner or a genre in response to a stimulus set by WJEC.
+Pupils will be participating in the creation, development and performance of a piece of devised theatre based on either the work of a theatre practitioner or a genre in response to a stimulus set by WJEC.

-Learners will be completing a written evaluation of the devised performance under exam conditions.
+Pupils will be completing a written evaluation of the devised performance under exam conditions.

-Unit 2 - Performing Theatre - Externally assessed by examiner.
-[20%]

-In groups of between two or four learners will be participating in a performance based on two10 minute extracts from a performance text of their own choice.
+Unit 2 - Performing Theatre - Non exam assessment - Externally assessed by examiner.
+[20%] In groups of between two or four pupils will be participating in a performance based on two10 minute extracts from a performance text of their own choice.